bcobb/and_feathers/README.md

 # AndFeathers

-Declaratively build in-memory archive structures.
-Use with [`and_feathers-gzipped_tarball`](https://github.com/bcobb/and_feathers-gzipped_tarball) and/or [`and_feathers-zip`](https://github.com/bcobb/and_feathers-zip) to generate artifacts.
+Declaratively and iteratively build in-memory archive structures.

 ## Installation

-Either run:

-    $ gem install and_feathers

-Or, if you're using Bundler, add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

     gem 'and_feathers'